Esri/arcgis-runtime-samples-android/kotlin/surface-placement/README.md

 ## Additional information

 This sample uses an elevation service to add elevation/terrain to the scene.
-Graphics are positioned relative to that surface for the `DrapedBillboarded`, `DrapedFlat`, and `Relative` surface placement modes.
+Graphics are positioned relative to that surface for the `DRAPED_BILLBOARDED`, `DRAPED_FLAT`, and `RELATIVE` surface placement modes.
 It also uses a scene layer containing 3D models of buildings.
-Graphics are positioned relative to that scene layer for the `RelativeToScene` surface placement mode.
+Graphics are positioned relative to that scene layer for the `RELATIVE_TO_SCENE` surface placement mode.

 ## Tags